openpnp/openpnp/Bottom-Vision.md

 Bottom Vision is a feature in OpenPnP that makes it possible to place components more accurately.
 Simply put, by using an up looking camera OpenPnP can identify if a part was picked with any offset or rotational error, determine what that error is and then apply a correction before placement.
 Bottom Vision can also be used to determine if a pick failure occurred.

-# Operating Description
+# Operating Theory

-The basic order of operations for bottom vision is:
+The basic idea for bottom vision is:

 1. Pick a part from a feeder.
 2. Center the nozzle over an Up looking camera and take an image.